Multicentric carpotarsal osteolysis syndrome

 Multicentric carpotarsal osteolysis syndrome (MCTO) is a rare autosomal dominant condition.
-This condition is also known as idiopathic multicentric osteolysis with nephropathy.
-It is characterised by carpal-tarsal destruction and kidney failure.
+Also known as idiopathic multicentric osteolysis with nephropathy, it is characterized by progressive destruction of the carpal and tarsal bones and renal failure.

 Signs and symptoms

-The presentation is of gradual loss of the small bones in the carpus and tarsus.
-This may lead to joint subluxation and instability.
-The kidney failure, when present, usually presents as the presence of protein in the urine.
+The condition presents with gradual loss of the small bones in the carpus and tarsus, which may lead to joint subluxation and instability.
+Renal failure, when present, typically manifests as proteinuria.